skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

 1. Enter `prepare-to-collaborate` for the branch name then click the **Propose changes** button.

 1. With the file committed, wait a moment for Mona to check your work, provide feedback, and share the next lesson.

+> [!TIP]
+> GitHub and the community have built up a repository with [sample `.gitignore` files](https://github.com/github/gitignore) for many situations.
+Make sure to check it out!